danninx/hyprflake/README.md

 # hyprflake

-A helpful Home Manager module for the Hyprland ecosystem
+A Home Manager module for the Hyprland ecosystem

 ## Overview

 Configuring the Hyprland ecosystem can be somewhat repetitive, and becomes more complex when sharing dotfiles across multiple machines.

 `hyprflake` attempts to address this issue by providing a structured and opinionated Home Manager module for the hyprland ecosystem.
+The use of attribute sets for object configuration as well as assertions allows for some semantic checking to be done, and prevents repetitive definitions from occurring in a configuration.

 ## Features

 - **Monitor configuration**: Declare monitor layouts in a clean attribute set
-- **Opinionated workspace management**: Bind workspaces to monitors, and assign a primary display for workspaces to bind to
+- **Opinionated workspace management**: Bind workspaces to monitors, configure a primary monitor unbound workspaces to bind to
+- `hyprpaper` integration with Monitor configuration

 ## Planned